jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-17-geom-primer1.md

 As a sanity check, can you recover the usual single-variable chain rule from this version as a special case?
 I suggest you try!

-Now, the derivative of a smooth map between *open sets* of euclidean spaces may be represented by a jacobian matrix.
+Now, the derivative of a smooth map between *open sets* of cartesian spaces may be represented by a jacobian matrix.
 The same is true for smooth maps between manifolds, but in general, this matrix will depend on the choice of local coordinates.
 In fact, these jacobian matrices actually coincide with the jacobian matrices of the local coordinate representations as defined above.
 The first step to obtaining these jacobian matrices is to define partial derivatives of functions on a manifold, which *also* depend on the choice of local coordinates.

 <div class="highlight-box">
 **Definition.** Let $f\in C^\infty(M)$ be a smooth function on a manifold $M$ and let $\phi:U \to V$ be a local parameterization on $M$ with local coordinates $x^1,\ldots,x^n$.
 For each $i=1,\ldots,n$, define the *$i$-th partial derivative of $f$ relative to the $x^i$'s* to be the composite